Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 </html>
 ```

 The babel library is linked to our document and now we can make use of it.
 The next step is importing React and ReactDOM using CDN or link.
 Attach the react and react-dom to your file.
 To test if react is connected to the index.html try to check by doing console.log(React).
-If you see an object containing react methods then you managed to React CND to your React project.
+Open the browser console and you should get an object.
+If you see an object containing react methods then you managed to link your project with React CND.

 ```html
 <!DOCTYPE html>